How to Enjoy University Circle on a Budget

 CircleWalk

 Discover stories of innovation in science, the arts, and education via University Circle Inc.'s CircleWalk.
 Learn about what has made University Circle the urban place it is today and see how our past and present are shaping the future.
 As you walk through our neighborhoods, parks, campuses, and streetscapes, look for "story poles" that will help you discover what makes this part of Cleveland so special.
 Looking for a more interactive experience?
 Use your mobile phone and visit www.CircleWalk.org.
 Find customized tours, fun facts, and additional historical photos.
-An audio description is also offered for no or low vision users.
+An audio description is also offered for no or low-vision users.

 The Cleveland Museum of Art

 The mission of the Cleveland Museum of Art (CMA) is “for the benefit of all the people forever,” and that is something they stand by, which is why you will find free admission to CMA all year round.
 The only times you need to pay there are when visiting special exhibits or if you plan on eating at the café or restaurant.
-CMA also puts on free events throughout the year allow people to experience the museum in a different way.
+CMA also puts on free events throughout the year allowing people to experience the museum in a different way.

 Cleveland Museum of Natural History